DesignrKnight/quantum/README.md

 [![Starware](https://img.shields.io/badge/Starware-⭐-black?labelColor=f9b00d)](https://github.com/zepfietje/starware)

 # The Idea

-National Institute of Technology, Rourkela teh Univeristy from where I graduated and this project is primarily intended for the folks of the university as the short name of University, `NITR` is the inspiration for the domain https://nitr.one.
+National Institute of Technology, Rourkela the Univeristy from where I graduated and this project is primarily intended for the folks of the university as the short name of University, `NITR` is the inspiration for the domain https://nitr.one.
 That being said, the project is without any questions open for all to be used.

 ## About The Project